What’s happening in York, Chester, Lancaster

 York County Library

-The following programs will be offered Monday-Friday at the main library in Rock Hill.
+The following programs will be offeredat the main library in Rock Hill.
 Go to yclibrary.org for a complete schedule of events at all York County libraries.

-A Good Yarn Stitching Club, 11:30a.m.-1:30 p.m., Monday.
-Bring a project and work with others.
-All ages and skill levels welcome.

 Baby and Toddler Playdate, 10-11 a.m., Thursday.
 Bring your little one to meet new friends during this informal gathering.
 Toys and games provided.
 For children up to 35 months old and caregivers.
 Call 803-981-5888 to register.